 Underground storage tanks are a mainstay of industrial and retail fueling operations.
-Used for everything from fuels to water to industrial chemicals, there are more than 555,000 of these tanks, also known as USTs, buried throughout the U.S.
+Used for everything from storing fuels and water to industrial chemicals, there are more than 555,000 of these tanks - also known as USTs - buried throughout the U.S.

-Shield Engineering works frequently to identify the presence of, mitigate the risks of, and remediate contamination from underground storage tanks.
+Our team at Shield Engineering frequently works to identify the presence, mitigate the risks, and remediate contamination of underground storage tanks.
 Here are five things to know about these ubiquitous pieces of industrial equipment.

 According to the EPA, USTs are only required to have more than 10% of their combined volume underground to be considered as such.
 In fact, most underground storage tanks are not entirely underground, with the exception of petroleum storage containers.